 A quick note about MOHELA and its role in student loans

 MOHELA has worked with student loans for several decades as a private lender.
 Although it was a relatively small player as a federal loan servicer, the Department of Education announced in December 2021 that MOHELA would take over the PSLF and Teach Grant programs from FedLoan Servicing.
-As of December 2022, the transfer of FedLoan accounts to MOHELA was complete.
+The transfer of FedLoan accounts to MOHELA was complete in 2022.

-Additionally, MOHELA could take on a significant share of borrowers who are on income-driven repayment (IDR) plans, which would increase its responsibility for loans that could potentially be eligible for loan forgiveness in the future.
+But MOHELA could continue to take on more borrowers who are on income-driven repayment (IDR) plans, which would increase its responsibility for loans that could potentially be eligible for loan forgiveness in the future.

 MOHELA loan forgiveness programs for federal loans